twahir21/postech_dev/important.md

 - use bun remove @types/pg and bun remove pg
 - but they are useful for local postgres db
 - then use drizzle to use neon http

+# version is very important ? sometimes wrong version can kill projects